roadrunner-server/roadrunner-docs/docs/en/lab/dashboards/dashboards.md

 # RoadRunner Dashboards

-Grafana dashboards for the RR (including temporal) installations.
+Grafana's dashboards for the RR (including temporal) installations.
 More info about the available metrics is here: [link](../metrics.md)

 ## gRPC dashboard